Government Wealth Warning on Modern Gold Coins?

 As we wrote this, the Royal Mint's latest price on its George V mintmark collection was £1,245!
 We should point out, in mitigation, that the Mint's collection does come in a quite impressive wooden box, with each coin in its own capsule, and with an informative booklet / certificate.
 At a pinch, the presentation might be worth as much as £50, but on the negative side, the quality of some of their coins is rather variable.
 We have the advantage of having seen a number of the Royal Mint's sets, so we know their typical grades.
 Some of their coins would not even make it into our lowest grade / price.
 Otherwise their sets are closest to our lowest graded set.

-Even our most expensive set is £350 less than the Royal Mint's offering.
-Perhaps we should increase our prices, but we just can't bring ourselves to charging rip-off prices.
+Even our most expensive set is (was) £350 less than the Royal Mint's offering.
+Perhaps we should have increased our prices, but we just couldn't bring ourselves to charging poor value* prices.

 Examples